b-harvest/cosmos-module-stress-test/README.md

   tester [command]

 Available Commands:
-  create-pool create liquidity pools of every pair of coins exist in the network. deposit     deposit new coins to every existing pools. help        Help about any command swap        swap some coins from the exisiting pools.
+  create-all-pools create liquidity pools of every pair of coins exist in the network. deposit     deposit new coins to every existing pools. help        Help about any command swap        swap some coins from the exisiting pools.